ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 * `zabbix_server_problemhousekeepingfrequency`: How often Zabbix will delete problems for deleted triggers (in seconds).

 ### High Availability

+These variables are specific for Zabbix 6.0 and higher:

 * `zabbix_server_hanodename`: The high availability cluster node name.
 When empty, server is working in standalone mode; a node with empty name is registered with address for the frontend to connect to.
 (Default: empty)
 * `zabbix_server_nodeaddress`: IP or hostname with optional port to specify how frontend should connect to the server.